Twilight of the Warriors: Walled In

-Twilight of the Warriors: Walled In (The Siege of Kowloon Walled City) is a 2024 action film directed by Soi Cheang, and starring Louis Koo, Sammo Hung, Richie Jen, Raymond Lam, Terrance Lau, Kenny Wong, Philip Ng, Tony Wu and German Cheung.
+Twilight of the Warriors: Walled In (The Siege of Kowloon Walled City) is a 2024 Hong Kong action film directed by Soi Cheang, and starring Louis Koo, Sammo Hung, Richie Jen, Raymond Lam, Terrance Lau, Kenny Wong, Philip Ng, Tony Wu and German Cheung.
 The film was based on the novel City of Darkness by Yuyi and the manhua of the same name by Andy Seto.

 Having been in development since the 2000s, production for the film officially began in November 2021 and wrapped in April 2022.
 The film was released in Hong Kong and mainland China on 1 May 2024, and was selected to be in the Official Selection (Midnight Screening) of the 2024 Cannes Film Festival, as part of screened out of competition.
 The film received critical acclaim.

 The film became the second-highest-grossing domestic film of all time in Hong Kong, and won Best Film in the 43rd Hong Kong Film Awards.
 The film was selected as Hong Kong's official entry for Best International Feature Film at the 97th Academy Awards, but was not nominated.

 Plot

-The film is set in 1980s Hong Kong.
-It follows the story of Chan Lok-kwan, a troubled youth who accidentally enters the notorious Kowloon Walled City.
-Chan, a refugee from the mainland, is trying to survive by participating in underground fighting rings.
-He seeks to buy a fake ID to improve his life but is betrayed by Mr. Big, a local crime syndicate boss.
-In a desperate move, Chan steals drug from Mr. Big and flees to the Walled City, where he encounters Cyclone, the local crime lord who rules the area with a mix of authority and compassion.

-In the Walled City, Chan learns about the order and chaos within the community and forms bonds with Cyclone and his gang.
-These experiences force him to reflect on what he wants from the future and what he will do to attain it.
+Kowloon Walled City is a densely populated, anarchic enclave in Hong Kong.
+It is also a hotbed of criminal activity controlled by gang leader Lui Chen-tung and his enforcer, Jim “King of Killers” Chan until an alliance of gangs led by the formidable martial arts master Cyclone deposed Lui and killed Jim, bringing a kind of peace to the walled city.

+Years later, in the mid-1980s, refugee Chan Lok-kwan lives a downtrodden existence in Hong Kong’s periphery, working odd jobs and competing in illegal pit fights arranged by a powerful crime lord, Mr. Big.
+After Mr. Big swindles Chan, Chan desperately steals a bag of drugs from Mr. Big and flees Mr. Big’s henchmen, led by the sadistic and seemingly invincible King.

+Chan narrowly escapes by entering the walled city, which is protected by Cyclone, whose skill and authority deter even the local triads from entering lightly.
+However, when Chan tries to sell his stolen drugs within the walled city, Cyclone’s gang members angrily intervene.
+After an initial brawl, Cyclone subdues Chan and takes pity on his wretched state, offering him a place to stay.

+Chan begins working various jobs within Kowloon Walled City’s dense urban maze of illegal workshops and businesses.
+But Chan soon fits in, befriending Cyclone’s lieutenants Shin, AV, and Twelfth Master, a lieutenant of the Temple Street Gang.
+Together, Chan, Shin, AV, and Twelfth Master become known as the Kowloon 4.